Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 script's _ready() function.
 This prevents the user from resizing the application below a certain size, which could break the UI layout.

-> Note:
->
-> Godot doesn't support manually overriding the 2D scale factor yet, so it is
-> not possible to have hiDPI support in non-game applications.
-Due to this, it
-> is recommended to leave **Allow Hidpi** disabled in non-game applications to
-> allow for the OS to use its low-DPI fallback.
->
+- Add a setting in the application's settings to change the root viewport's
+<doc:multiple_resolutions#Stretch-Scale>,
+so that the UI can be made larger to account for hiDPI displays.
+See also the section on hiDPI support below.

 ## hiDPI support

 By default, Godot projects are considered DPI-aware by the operating system.
-This is controlled by the **Display > Window > Dpi > Allow Hidpi** project setting, which should be left enabled whenever possible.
+This is controlled by the **Display > Window > DPI > Allow hiDPI** project setting, which should be left enabled whenever possible.
 Disabling DPI awareness can break fullscreen behavior on Windows.